Rates & fees

 Given the potential volatility of the Current Interest Rate throughout your investment, it is not displayed in your loan book download file as it may distort any analysis of your investment returns.
 Instead, we recommend you consider the Expected Annualised Return, which considers the expected performance of the loan portfolio over the life of your investment, as opposed to that single moment in time.

 What is an 'annualised return'?back to top

-Lending Works does not charge lenders a servicing fee for lending.
-Instead, we make money from the arrangement fees paid by borrowers in relation to each loan and a small spread between the borrower and lender rates.
+Lending Works does not directly charge investors any fees for servicing the loan portfolio.
+Instead, we make money from the arrangement fees paid by borrowers in relation to each loan and a small spread between the borrower and lender interest rates.